The Evolution of Internet Advertising: From GIFs to Flash and HTML5

 In this ever-evolving landscape, solutions like Foldwrap are setting the stage for the next revolution in digital advertising.
 Foldwrap's unique point is its seamless integration with Figma.
 This allows users to create animated banners from their static Figma designs in one click.
 Read how easy it is to create an animated HTML5 banner without any coding skills.

 Users can choose their multi-frame static banner design, and Foldwrap does the rest.
-It fconverts static Figma design into a native HTML banner with clean animation.
+It converts static Figma design into a native HTML banner with clean animation.
 With a variety of predefined animation presets, Foldwrap offers versatility and ease of use, allowing users to preview and download their animated banners as ZIP files or MP4 videos.
+This allows produce ads faster, scale creatives and test more of them to find the best performing ads to grow business.

 Looking Ahead